cabinetofcuriosity/knb-explore/README.md

   - knb-notebook2.Rmd: explore the database using their API
   - knb-notebook3.Rmd: find the most popular headers in the KNB database and download the datasets that have these headers
   - knb-process.md: understand PISCO datasets and analyze their attributes
-  - knb-location.md: extract location and date information from PISCO, species and sea star wasting syndrome datasets and compare them
+  - knb-location.md: extract location and date information from PISCO, species and sea star wasting syndrome datasets and merge them
   - knb-sskat.md: merge species count and size data and PISCO datasets in order to find a relation between count and size of species and temperature

 - data: